 - Coverage

 - See the appropriate benefit document for specific coverage determination.
 Member specific benefits take precedence over medical policy.

 - Application to products

-- Policy is applicable to Sentara Health Plan Virginia Medicaid Products
+- Policy is applicable to Sentara Health Plan Commercial products.

 - Authorization requirements

-- Precertification required by Plan
+- Pre-certification by the Plan is required.

 - Special Notes:

-- This medical policy express Sentara Health Plan's determination of medically necessity of services, and they are based upon a review of currently available clinical information.
-These policies are used when no specific guidelines for coverage are provided by the Department of Medical Assistance Services of Virginia (DMAS).
-Medical Policies may be superseded by state Medicaid Plan guidelines.
-Medical policies are not a substitute for clinical judgment or for any prior authorization requirements of the health plan.
-These policies are not an explanation of benefits.

 - Medical policies can be highly technical and complex and are provided here for informational purposes.
 These medical policies are intended for use by health care professionals.
 The medical policies do not constitute medical advice or medical care.
-Treating health care professionals are solely responsible for diagnosis, treatment and medical advice.
+Treating health care professionals are solely responsible for diagnosis, treatment, and medical advice.
 Sentara Health Plan members should discuss the information in the medical policies with their treating health care professionals.
-Medical technology is constantly evolving and these medical policies are subject to change without notice, although Sentara Health Plan will notify providers as required in advance of changes that could have a negative impact on benefits.
+Medical technology is constantly evolving, and these medical policies are subject to change without notice, although Sentara Health Plan will notify providers as required in advance of changes that could have a negative impact on benefits.

+- Services mean both medical and behavioral health (mental health) services and supplies unless We specifically tell You otherwise.
+We do not cover any services that are not listed in the Covered Services section unless required to be covered under state or federal laws and regulations.
+We do not cover any services that are not Medically Necessary.
+We sometimes give examples of specific services that are not covered but that does not mean that other similar services are covered.
+Some services are covered only if We authorize them.
+When We say You or Your We mean You and any of Your family members covered under the Plan.
+Call Member Services if You have questions.